Unreal Engine Plugin · UE 5.3+

 Click the Refresh button to re-read UCollisionProfile and rebuild the matrix.
 The matrix also auto-refreshes when Project Settings change during your editor session.

-PANEL Actor Compare
+PANEL Collision Compare

 Reading a result row